danistor/danistor/README.md

-Building scalable web systems with focus on performance, maintainability, and clean architecture.
+Building scalable web systems with focus on performance, maintainability and clean architecture.

 ### Tech Stack